The Column, No. 69:

 If your shotgun has a readily replaceable barrel and is rated for steel shot by the firearm manufacturer, blaze away.
 You can minimize steel shot damage by using smaller shot diameters, light choke constrictions and moderate velocities.
 Minor scratching to your barrel often does not appreciably affect performance and a small barrel bulge by the choke is not considered a safety issue by most manufacturers, merely a cosmetic one.
 However, high velocity, letter-sized shot with tight chokes is the best way to destroy a fine double.

 There are several options for no-toxic shot that is easier on your barrel and more effective than steel.
 Bismuth, Kent Tungsten-Matrix and Nice Shot are three of them.
 For hunting that is not high-volume shooting, the extra cost of the better “no-tox” lead alternatives is trivial compared to the total cost of the hunt itself.
-There are easier on your barrel, more effective than steel, less prone to ricochet are unlikely to send you to the dentist for a new crown.
+They are easier on your barrel, more effective than steel, less prone to ricochet and are unlikely to send you to the dentist for a new crown.

 The sole resistance to the better no-tox shot materials is cost.
 Bismuth has the issue of brittleness, though that is claimed to have been improved somewhat.
 Pepto-Bismol contains bismuth, in fact the sole active ingredient in Pepto-Bismol is bismuth subsalicylate.
 I believe that's what Tom ended up using on his pheasants, but not for the purposes of soothing a rooster's irritated digestive system.
 Most of the other lead-sub composites use tungsten to achieve lead or near lead levels of density and effectiveness.
 The price of tungsten is what will keep these shells pricey, compared to steel, for the foreseeable future.